Pestalozzi's Mountain

-Pestalozzi's Mountain (Pestalozzis Berg) is a 1989 East German–Swiss drama film directed by Peter von Gunten.
-The film is a biopic about the life of Swiss educator Johann Heinrich Pestalozzi.
-It was entered into the 39th Berlin International Film Festival.
+Pestalozzi's Mountain (German: Pestalozzis Berg) is a 1989 drama film directed by Peter von Gunten.
+It is based on Lukas Hartmann’s novel Pestalozzis Berg and stars Gian Maria Volonté as the Swiss educator Johann Heinrich Pestalozzi.
+The film focuses on a period of crisis in Pestalozzi’s life following the failure of his educational experiment and premiered in competition at the 39th Berlin International Film Festival.